caaarl/PNPy-PaperFigures/README.md

 ## fig8A: Action potentials

-Single fiber action potential (SFAP) of a myelinated and an unmyelinated fibre in the three different media.
+Single fibre action potential (SFAP) of a myelinated and an unmyelinated fibre in the three different media.

 ## fig8B: Action potential amplitudes